aklump/cloudy-tools/knowledge/pages/examples/ex--plugins.md

 # Single File Plugins Pattern

-Here is a pattern that can be used if you want to allow "plugin" type files, php or bash, to be used by your project:
+Here is a pattern that can be used if you want to allow "plugin" type files, PHP or BASH, to be used by your project:

 _Implementing controller snippet:_